SolBinary/solbinary-web-frontend/README.md

 # solbinary-web-frontend
-Based on Salana, Vue, and Fleek.
+Based on Solana, Vue, and Fleek.